Josh Harris (businessman): Personal life

 Harris' paternal and maternal grandparents immigrated to the U.S. from Russian territories in the early 20th century.
-His father Jacob was an orthodontist and his mother Sylvia was a schoolteacher; he has a younger brother named Gabe.
+His father, Jacob, was an orthodontist and his mother Sylvia was a schoolteacher; he has a younger brother named Gabe.
 Harris is Jewish and practices Reform Judaism, having his bar mitzvah in 1977 at the Washington Hebrew Congregation.
 He spent three weeks working in Yahel, a Reform kibbutz in Israel, on a NFTY-sponsored trip in high school.
-He married Marjorie Harris (née Rubin) in 1995.
-The couple met at Harvard and have three sons and two daughters together: Hannah, Stuart, Thomas, Pierce, and Bridget.
+He married Marjorie Rubin in 1995.
+They met at Harvard and have five children together.
 Harris and businessman Mark Ein have been close friends since elementary school; they later attended Wharton and Harvard together and shared beach houses on Long Island during their time on Wall Street.